Assets in the UK and Inheritance Tax – Planning Opportunities Available for Certain Individuals

 Tom is getting close to retirement and decides to move to the UK to be with his child, who has settled in the UK after finishing university.
 He sells his Australian home but keeps his Australian bank accounts and other investments and is still considering that he may return to Australia at some point in the future.
 He sends £1m over to a newly opened UK bank account before moving to the UK, to live on, once in the UK.

-• Tom would be better advised to remit these funds to a tax neutral, sterling jurisdiction, such as Guernsey or the Isle of Man.
-If Tom was to die before becoming domiciled for UK inheritance tax purposes, these funds would then be outside the inheritance tax net.
+- Tom would be better advised to remit these funds to a tax neutral, sterling jurisdiction, such as the Isle of Man.
+If Tom was to die before becoming long term resident for UK inheritance tax purposes, these funds would then be outside the inheritance tax net.

-• By structuring such an account correctly, Tom could bring ‘capital only’ to the UK and thereby avoid any obligation to pay income tax.
+- By structuring such an account correctly, Tom could tax advantage of the UK’s Foreign Income and Gains (FIG) regime and thereby avoid any obligation to pay income tax on the funds for up to 4 years of residence.
 Please contact Dixcart to take advice on this topic, prior to moving to the UK.

 Planning opportunity – 3